What a great time to be learning French!

-But if you’re worried that you won’t be able to catch on, don’t be.
-All of FluentU’s videos have interactive subtitles that you can hover over any time during the video, and the clip will pause and draw up definitions and useful examples of how each word is used.
+But if you’re worried that you won’t understand the videos, don’t be.
+All of FluentU’s videos have interactive subtitles that you can tap on any time during the video, and the video will pause to show you a definition and useful examples for the word you tapped.

 MindSnacks is a beautifully designed iOS app for French learners.
 Even though the app is geared towards students, I suspect you’ll find the iOS French app to be highly enjoyable in helping you learn new French words.

 Widely acclaimed for its game oriented approach to learning and revising words, MindSnacks helps you learn new words through 9 games.
 The app is divided up into different units of vocabulary like food, job, transport, and for each vocabulary set, you can use these games to help learn and strengthen these words.

 In one game, a word flashes on the screen, and you have to match it to the drawing.
 Get as many right every round for high scores.
 In another game, a bunch of French words and English words appear as balloons.
 Your challenge is to match as many pairs as possible.